rust-lang/surveys/surveys/2024-annual-survey/questions.md

 > **justification**
 >
 > It could be interesting to know how many people use crates.io vs some custom/local/company registry, and how many people are even aware of what registry do they use.
 See issue surveys#236.

-### Do you agree with the following statements on Rust stability?

-Type: matrix (optional)

-Statements:

-- I can upgrade the *stable* compiler version without fear of my code failing to compile
-- I can upgrade the *nightly* compiler version without fear of my code failing to compile
-- Upgrading to a new *stable* compiler version requires either no changes or extremely small & easy changes to my code
-- Upgrading to a new *nightly* compiler version requires either no changes or extremely small & easy changes to my code

-Rating:

-- Agree
-- Disagree

-> **justification**
->
-> When want to get an impression of how stable the compiler *feels*.
-Impressions are more important than hard numbers as
-> not all users define stability in the same way the compiler does.

 ## The Rust community